fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.NotificationHubs/v1.0.12/Set-AzureRmNotificationHubsNamespace.md

 ```

 ### -Tags
-Specifies name-value pairs that can be used to categorize and organize azure_2 items.
+Specifies name-value pairs that can be used to categorize and organize Azure items.
 Tags function similar to keywords, and operate across a deployment.
-For example, if you search for all items with the tag Department:IT the search will return all the azure_2 items that have that tag, regardless of such things as item type, location, or resource group.
+For example, if you search for all items with the tag Department:IT the search will return all the Azure items that have that tag, regardless of such things as item type, location, or resource group.

 An individual tag consists of two parts: the *Name* and (optionally) the *Value*.
 For example, in Department:IT, the tag name is Department and the tag value is IT.